by Daniel J. Phillips, M.Div.

 I recently read what stuck me as yet another cut-and-pasted essay attacking the God of the Bible.
 It was a fairly representative, boilerplate "Why I Don't Believe In God: Excuse #47" essay, this one focusing on The Problem Of Evil.
 (Frequent usage merits the capitalization.)

 I do think the existence of evil is a vital, valid and pressing question.
 I have no problem, to say the least, with someone raising the issue, or even asking how evil can exist, if the God of the Bible is the true and living God.
 However, if someone hasn't yet acknowledged that, in his heart, he knows there is a God (cf. Romans 1:18-23), a discussion of theodicy (the defense of God in the face of the existence of evil) probably will be beside the point.
 If he wants to make himself feel better for "suppressing the truth in unrighteousness" by simply cut-and-pasting his line of excuses, I have no help to offer him.
-"Help" isn't actually what he wants.
+He isn't looking for actual help.

 Having said that, of course I again openly acknowledge that the issue of evil has always been a vexing concern.
 For a believer, it is a tough one (cf. Psalm 73).
-For a non-Christian, the issue is utterly insoluble.
-For the Christian, again, it is difficult, trying, even heart-rending -- but only the Bible-believing Christian has a final and satisfying answer.
-I thought I'd use the occasion of the rejected essay to offer a few thoughts (from the Bible, through my own heart — not from the Windows clipboard) toward that end.
+For a non-Christian, however, the issue is utterly insoluble.
+For the Christian, again, it is difficult, trying, even heart-rending — but only the Bible-believing Christian has a final and satisfying answer.
+I thought I'd use this occasion to offer a few thoughts (from the Bible, through my own heart — not from the Windows clipboard) toward that end.

 The following propositions are in no particular order, at this point:

 First: evil only exists if the God of the Bible exists.
 This is where every non-Christian necessarily goes astray.
 Deny it futilely as they must, "good" and "evil" are concepts which simply are not available to the non-Christian, on his premises.
-Of course, to make any sense, he must use them; so he simply steals them from the Bible, and re-defines them to his liking.
+Of course, he must use them; so he simply steals them from the Bible, and redefines them to his liking and for his purposes.

-But if there is no infinite-personal, transcendent God such as the One who speaks and acts in the Bible, then "good" and "evil" are meaningless and powerless categories.
-"Good" becomes simply "what I like at the moment," and "evil" becomes "what I dislike at the moment."
-Only such a God as we find revealed in the Bible can say, "On the basis of My transcendent being, My infinitely wise perspective, and My immutable character, the following are morally good attitudes and actions, and their contraries are morally evil."
-And only those who believe Him can affirm the same.
+But if there is no infinite-personal, transcendent God such as the One who speaks and acts in the Bible, then "good" and "evil" are meaningless and impotent categories.
+"Good" becomes simply "what I like/what feels good to me at the moment," and "evil" becomes "what I dislike/what feels bad to me at the moment."
+Only such a God as we find revealed in the Bible can provide basis and specifics for transcendent, universal and immutable categories of good and evil.
+This is true because only He can say, "On the basis of My transcendent being, My infinitely wise perspective, and My immutable character, the following are morally good attitudes and actions, and their contraries are morally evil."
+A vast array of passages point in this direction, including Genesis 18:25; Psalms 5:4-5; 9:7-8; 50:6; 89:14; 96:13; 98:9; and 99:4.
+It is only those who believe and learn from that God, who start their thinking from a position of reverence to Him (Proverbs 1:7), who can affirm the same.

 Second: evil is not so much a positive quality as the negation of a positive quality.
 "Evil" only exists if "good" exists; and evil exists only as good's negation.
 As a shadow is the occlusion of light (rather than a positive thing-in-itself), so evil is the negation (active or passive) of good, rather than a thing-in-itself.
 As Jesus says through Paul's pen, "sin is not imputed when there is no law" (Romans 5:13).
 Or again, as the Spirit moves John to write, "Whoever commits sin also commits lawlessness, and sin is lawlessness" (1 John 3:4).
 Sin is lawlessness — whether the lawlessness of active rebellion, or the lawlessness of passive neglect or refusal.
 But it is defined in relation to law, to the revealed standard of God.